CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 - Uses RabbitMQ for Asynchronous Communication
 - Uses ElasticSearch for logging request, responses, error messages and info messages
 - Uses Minio S3 Object Storage for store files
-- Uses Kong API Gateway for security
+- Uses Kong API Gateway for API security
+- Uses FFMpeg to convert processes
 - Easy to deploy, just use Dockerfile
 - Can run on any platform (Mac, Linux and Windows wherever you want!)